The Class of 2026 with Mav and Dr. Baskett after the 3rd Annual Stole Ceremony.

 "AVID Secondary is a comprehensive program for grades 6–12 that bridges the gap between students’ aspirations and their readiness for college and careers."

-Admitted students from all five high schools in Lexington County School District One attend the full-day program (8:55 a.m. - 2:50 p.m.) located at the North Lake Community Learning Center.
+Admitted students from all five high schools in Lexington County School District One attend this full-day program (8:55 a.m. - 2:50 p.m.) at North Lake Community Learning Center.
+Students are still considered students of their home high schools, and as such can participate in extracurricular activities, athletics & clubs with their home schools.
+However, all academic classes are taken at The College Center.

-It's important to note that you cannot attend The College Center and take classes at Lexington Technology Center (LTC) at the same time.
+It's important to note that you cannot attend The College Center and take classes at the Lexington Technology Center (LTC) or at their home schools while attending TCC.

 The mission of TCC is to create and sustain a culture that promotes a sense of belonging, collaboration, and academic excellence.